nat/openplayground/README.md

 #### Features

-- Use any model from OpenAI, Anthropic, Cohere, Forefront, HuggingFace, Aleph Alpha, llama.cpp
+- Use any model from [OpenAI](), [Anthropic](), [Cohere](), [Forefront](), [HuggingFace](), [Aleph Alpha](), and [llama.cpp]().
-- Full playground UI, including history, parameter tuning, keyboard shortcuts, logprops
+- Full playground UI, including history, parameter tuning, keyboard shortcuts, and logprops.
-- Compare screen where you run run test models against the same prompt simultaneously, individually tune model parameters, the try same model multiple times with different paramaters
+- Compare models side-by-side with the same prompt, individually tune model parameters, and retry with different paramaters.
-- Automatically detects local models in your HuggingFace cache, lets you install new ones
+- Automatically detects local models in your HuggingFace cache, and lets you install new ones.
-- Works ok on phone
+- Works OK on your phone.
-- Probably won't kill everyone
+- Probably won't kill everyone.

 ## Try on nat.dev